 finishsav.m — Saves the workspace to a MAT-file when MATLAB quits.

-To create a termination file, make a copy of one of these sample files, changing the name to finish.m, and add it to the path to use it.
+To create a termination file, make a copy of one of these sample files and change the name to finish.m.
+Make sure that the file is on the MATLAB path.
 You can modify the file to include any operations you want the termination file to perform.